for the information age

 luchita hurtado - time as healing agent

 When I saw this show at LACMA, the 99 year-old Venezuelan artist was in the house.
-Her art spans decades she painted her way through it all - the Depression, the Sexual Revolution, to the present where she has taken up environmentalism.
+Her art spans decades and she painted her way through it all - the Depression, the Sexual Revolution, to the present where she has taken up environmentalism.
 The sweeping nature of the show, the lucidity of Hurtado's eye seemed to say, this too shall pass - but not without some pain, some change, some courage, some hope.
 To craft the 1966 piece pictured here, Hurtado "traced outlines of herself and her youngest son."
 Exactly.

 leonardo drew - elevating the ordinary